SupremeEagle/No_More_Fail-NMF/README.md

 # To do
 Making the program search into your osu.db file to get all Maps and Profil informations easily.
-You can help me to improve NMF by my post on Osu! https://osu.ppy.sh/community/forums/topics/1074228
+You can help me to improve NMF by my post on the Osu! website https://osu.ppy.sh/community/forums/topics/1074228